 - J.P.
 Morgan

 - Wuerth Finance

-Who can use the KYC Registry?
+Who can use KYC Registry?

-Is the SWIFT KYC Registry secure?
+Is Swift’s KYC Registry secure?

-Security and data protection have been at the core of SWIFT’s business for more than 40 years.
+Security and data protection have been at the core of Swift’s business for more than 40 years.
 We have controls in place that are designed to ensure adequate security, covering asset management, human resources, security, physical security, access control and application security, systems operations and management, networks and communications, security incident management and business continuity management.
 Our corporate security policy and standards are based on principles of ISO/IEC 27002:2005 (Code of Practice for Information Security Management), and we review our security measures on a regular basis.